-For Bonita:
+For Beth:

 Step Two: Take time to learn more about the exciting opportunities in the world of work, where you can share your talents with others to make the world better for everyone.
 Pay attention to the jobs your Mom and Dad do.
 Look at all their different activities during the day and at night.
+When they're not working at their paid jobs, notice how your parents spend their time with your family-doing chores, playing games, and taking care of things around the house.
 Ask your grandparents about their hobbies and interests, too.
 (Older folks love to talk to younger people.)
 Pay attention to your friends' parents, their jobs, hobbies or interests, such as gardening, painting pictures, or spending time with pets.